pennapps-duck-power/rekognition-lambda/README.md

 # rekognition-lambda
-lambda function for AWS facial rekognition
+   the lambda function for AWS facial rekognition